33rd Guards Rifle Division: Fighting in the Don Bend

 The balance of the division (primarily the 91st Guards Rifle Regiment) remained in 62nd Army's Don bridgehead west of Kalach.
-From August 1-6 the German 6th Army was forced to stand motionless due to further shortages of fuel.
-Attacking southward on August 7 from the Maiorovskii region, 30km northwest of Kalach, multiple battlegroups of 16th Panzer smashed through the defenses of 33rd Guards and 131st Rifle Divisions and reached the northern outskirts of the town by nightfall.
+From August 1–6 the German 6th Army was forced to stand motionless due to further shortages of fuel.
+Attacking southward on August 7 from the Maiorovskii region, 30 km northwest of Kalach, multiple battlegroups of 16th Panzer smashed through the defenses of 33rd Guards and 131st Rifle Divisions and reached the northern outskirts of the town by nightfall.
 The remaining units in the bridgehead fared no better from the tank and infantry onslaught and shortly after dark the 24th Panzer Division linked up with the 16th to complete its encirclement.
 33rd Guards took over a defensive sector from units of the 181st Division along a line from Hill 189.9 to Hill 191.2 to Berezovyi.
 The next day the two panzer divisions began pressing the eastern face of the pocket back towards the west while divisions of the LI, XI Army and XXIV Panzer Corps drove in other sectors of the perimeter.
 A summary from the headquarters of 62nd Army noted that the current location of the division was unknown.
 On August 9 the 33rd Guards and 181st were located in the Plesistovskii-Dobrinka region and had been ordered to fight their way to Kalach.
-By 0400 hours the next morning they had reached to within 22-25km northwest of this objective, but on August 11 the Army stated it had lost communications with four encircled divisions including 33rd Guards.
+By 0400 hours the next morning they had reached to within 22–25 km northwest of this objective, but on August 11 the Army stated it had lost communications with four encircled divisions including 33rd Guards.
 6th Army announced the completion of the battle the following day, along with the elimination of eight rifle divisions; Soviet documents indicate that roughly half of the encircled troops managed to escape east across the Don but as of August 20 this included just 48 men of the 91st Guards Regiment.

 Defense of the City

 On August 15 Colonel Afanasyev was appointed to command of the 2nd formation of the 5th Airborne Corps and was replaced by Col. Aleksandr Ivanovich Utvenko.
 This officer would be promoted to the rank of major general on October 14.
-In mid-August the division was brought back together in the reserves of the newly-created Southeastern Front for a much-needed refitting.
+In mid-August the division was brought back together in the reserves of the newly created Southeastern Front for a much-needed refitting.
 When 6th Army began its dash for the Volga on August 21 the division was thrown in to help man defenses south of the corridor east of the Rossoshka River.
 By August 24 it was defending the sector from Novo-Alekseevskii west to Dmitrievka with the 196th Rifle Division and four battalions of the 115th Fortified Region.
 At dawn on August 26 the LI Corps began a general assault against 62nd Army which drove back the 196th towards the Rossoshka, and in the last days of the month the remainder of the Army withdrew to that line as well.